The Road Ahead

 When you’re not feeling well, your risk of being in a crash increases.
 Wait until you feel better to drive or see a doctor if you continue to feel unwell.

 Driving the safest car possible offers better protection.
 Advanced vehicle technologies can greatly affect your ability to survive a crash.
-To keep you and your passengers safe, your vehicle needs safety features that help prevent crashes and provide the best protection in a crash including side airbags and Electronic Stability Control.
+Vehicles with safety features that help prevent crashes and provide the best protection in a crash will help keep you and your passengers safe.

 If you’re buying a new car, check vehicle safety ratings on the Australasian New Car Assessment Program website.
 Five stars are awarded to the safest vehicles.